JosueHernandez0000/Powder-XRD-V-A/README.md

 ## Overview

 This repository packs more than **1 000 lines of python code** into a standalone executable for analyzing powder X-ray Diffraction (XRD) data.
 The program focuses on visualization of the experimental data, peak identification and deconvolution of overlapping peaks.
-The code supports multi-peak fitting using Pseudo-Voigt functions and provides tools to handle overlapping peaks and perform automated peak characterization.
+The code supports multi-peak fitting using Pseudo-Voigt functions to handle overlapping peaks and perform automated peak characterization.

 ### Table of Contents
 1. [Overview](#overview)